bewuwy/lives-plugin/README.md

 - **resetLives** - number of lives to give on reset by default
 - **onJoinLives** - number of lives player gets when joining for the first time
 - **defStarted** - if lives counting should be on or off by default
+- **alwaysExtract** - if you can always extract lives, if this is off you only can extract them when lives counting is on
 - **itemName** - name of live item

 ## Permissions ##